MaineLearning/MaineLearning/wp-content/plugins/bulletproof-security/readme.txt

 Help and FAQ page contains links to Help pages that will load in a new browser tab so that you are not redirected away from your WordPress Dashboard.

-What's New in .47.8
+What's New in .47.9

-= .47.8 =
+= .47.9 =

-* Security Logging / HTTP Error Logging - Log 400, 403 and 404 Errors:
+* Security Logging / HTTP Error Logging On / Off buttons added
-Your Security Log file is a plain text static file and not a dynamic file or dynamic display to keep your website resource usage at a bare minimum and keep your website performance at a maximum.
+* Turn Security Logging / HTTP Error Logging On or Off on the Security Log page

-* Security Logging / HTTP Error Logging Dashboard Alert:
+* Russian (??????? ????)
+Translation by EyeFinity
-When your log file gets larger than 500KB you will see a WP Dashboard Alert displayed.
-Copy and paste the Security Log file contents into a Notepad text file on your computer and save it.
-Then click the Delete Log button to delete the contents of this Log file.
+* General Coding Improvements & Enhancements

-* NEW root .htacess file code automatically created/modified on upgrade:
+* Enjoy!

-The new ErrorDocument Error log htaccess code is automatically added to your Root .htaccess file when you upgrade to .47.8.
+* Security Logging / HTTP Error Logging On / Off buttons added:
-The FORBID EMPTY REFFERER SPAMBOTS .htaccess code is automatically deleted from your Root .htaccess file.
-This code has been problematic on a number of websites and this htaccess code is not really effective against blocking empty referrer spambots anymore.
+You can turn Security Logging / HTTP Error Logging On or Off on the Security Log page.

-* Additional System Info Check Added: cURL Extension:
+* Russian (??????? ????)
+Translation by EyeFinity
-You will see an additional System Information check on the System Info tab page that checks whether or not the cURL Extension is loaded on your website.
+Thank you!

 * Coding Improvements & Enhancements:
 Of course, but why not mention it anyway.